 The solve this problem, USDT was integrated as a reliable token pairing standard across the leading crypto exchanges and substituted the BTC standard in 2017.
 USDT pairings became widely accepted by the industry due to a familiar real-world fiat pairing to crypto.
 As a result, Tether is the most popular digital currency for trading between cryptocurrencies with the most pairings compared to other stablecoins.

 A common question that is asked is how the value of Tether remains fixed to the equivalent of USD 1.
-Each newly minted USDT token is anchored to the US Dollar on a 1 to 1 basis and stored in the company's treasury.
+Each newly minted USDT token is anchored to the US Dollar on a 1-to-1 basis and stored in the company's treasury.
 There are often small price discrepancies with the price of USDT with the price dropping below and above $1 occasionally.
-Larger fluctuations greater than 0.01 cent are extremely rare and has occurred in 2021.
+Larger fluctuations greater than 0.01 cent are extremely rare and have occurred in 2021.

 Tether has a governing body that takes decisions on financial and issuance matters.
 The Treasury owns several assets other than USD to diversify its exposure to multiple financial instruments.
 If Tether were to be liquidated, the company could sell most of its treasury assets and still maintain the 1:1 peg according to Tether's bank balances and the value of its reserves.